glpi-project/doc-agent/source/configuration.rst

 ``ssl-keystore`` (Available since GLPI Agent v1.11)
     Keystore support on Windows, Keychain support on MacOSX and CA trust store support on Unix/Linux are enabled by default to provide a way to authentify SSL GLPI server if CA certificate or server certificate is integrated there.
-The default CA bundle from Mozilla's is always included if the Mozilla::CA CPAN module is installed. (this support case is available since GLPI Agent v1.12)
+The default CA bundle from Mozilla's will be included only if the GLPI-Agent is unable to extract certificates from the operating system. (this support case is available since GLPI Agent v1.12)

     It takes as argument a string which can be a list separated by commas: